alistairgeorge/cybersecurity/README.md

 #### Securing IoT Devices
 ### 19. Legal and Compliance
 #### Computer Fraud and Abuse Act (CFAA)
+The Computer Fraud and Abuse Act (CFAA) of 1986 is United States legislation that imposes criminal penalties on individuals who intentionally access a protected computer without proper authorization or whose access exceeds their authorization.
+The law was enacted as an amendment to the Comprehensive Crime Control Act of 1984 to address growing concerns about computer hacking.
+Since its introduction, the CFAA has been amended multiple times, including a provision for civil liability.

 #### GDPR, HIPAA, PCI DSS
 ### 20. Cybersecurity Tools
 #### Nmap, Wireshark, Burp Suite